AdornedT/IdleGameAPP/Readme.md

 ### Activity

-It will start the main game screen immediatly, so no main menu screen because I find that makes the game more dynamic.
-The idea is that the game will automatically load your local save and resume from where you were.
+The MainActivity will start the screen with a "Start" button, after pressing it the game will load old data or create new data depending if it is your first game.

 A separete menu will be created for upgrades and to purchase water bottle factories.